-Through this policy, we shall publish on school websites specific Pupil Premium information; amount of school allocation, plans for spending and evaluation of previous year's spending.
+Through this policy, each Trust school will develop and publish their Pupil Premium strategy detailing specific information on their funding allocation; the challenges facing their communities; their spending plans and an impact evaluation of the previous year's spending.

-3.0.
-Legislation and Guidance
+3. Legislation and Guidance

-This policy is based on the pupil premium allocations and conditions of grant guidance 2022 to 2023, published by the Education and Skills Funding Agency.
-It is also based on guidance from the Department for Education (DfE) on virtual school heads' responsibilities concerning the pupil premium, and the service premium.
+This policy is based on the 'Pupil Premium: allocations and conditions of grant 2023-2024' document, published by the Education and Skills Funding Agency.
+It is also based upon the overview published by the Department for Education (DfE); the 'Using pupil premium: guidance for school leaders' document (March 2023) and the 'Service Pupil Premium' guidance.

-4.0 Decisions around the use of the Pupil Premium grant
+4. Decisions around the use of the Pupil Premium grant